Deere (DE) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from Deere as it approaches its next earnings report date.
-The company is expected to report EPS of $5.48, up 87.67% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $11.42 billion, up 33.92% from the prior-year quarter.
+Deere will be looking to display strength as it nears its next earnings release.
+On that day, Deere is projected to report earnings of $5.48 per share, which would represent year-over-year growth of 87.67%.
+Our most recent consensus estimate is calling for quarterly revenue of $11.42 billion, up 33.92% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $27.83 per share and revenue of $54.28 billion.
-These totals would mark changes of +19.54% and +13.29%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $27.83 per share and revenue of $54.28 billion, which would represent changes of +19.54% and +13.29%, respectively, from the prior year.

-Any recent changes to analyst estimates for Deere should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Deere.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.84% higher.
-Deere is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.95% higher.
+Deere is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, Deere is holding a Forward P/E ratio of 15.67.
-This valuation marks a premium compared to its industry's average Forward P/E of 13.89.
+Investors should also note Deere's current valuation metrics, including its Forward P/E ratio of 15.41.
+For comparison, its industry has an average Forward P/E of 13.72, which means Deere is trading at a premium to the group.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.